 - We recommend Alfonso Amayuelas’ workshop

-- Upload the final file to a PRIVATE dataset in huggingface.co/somosnlp-hackathon-2025 with the exam name.
+- Upload the final file to a PRIVATE dataset in huggingface.co/somosnlp-hackathon with the exam name.
 If you are not part of the organization, join with this invite.

 - In the Discord channel #examenes-include, mention @mariagrandury and share the link to the created dataset.

-- We will verify the content and inform if any changes are needed.
+- We will verify the content and let you know if any changes are needed.

 Example JSON in the expected format: